 Corporate Espionage can even describe activities such as theft of trade secrets, bribery blackmail, and technological surveillance.

-Identity theft is the ever-growing threat for individuals and businesses.
+Identity theft is an ever-growing threat to individuals and businesses.
 It just takes one data breach to expose thousands of customers to unsavory folks that use their personal information against them.